Home

 Line

-Robert and Eleanor had four children that I know of, a daughter and three sons.
 The daughter, Elizabeth Ann "Betty" Greuter, was born in Newark on February 16, 1944.
-In 1962, she graduated from the Frank H. Morrell High School in Irvington, New Jersey.
-She was known for finding great fun in laughing and being with people.
+In 1962, she graduated from the Frank H. Morrell High School in Irvington where she was known for finding great fun in laughing and being with people.
 In July of 1966, she married Edward Weber.
 They settled in Scotch Plains, New Jersey and raised a son and two daughters.
 Betty was a member of the Saint Bartholomew Rosary Altar Society and president of the Women's Bowling League at Strike n' Spare in Green Brook, New Jersey.
 She was a member of the 'Hopefuls' bowling team.
 She was 70 years old when she died a week before Thanksgiving on November 21, 2014.
 She was entombed at Fairview Cemetery in Westfield, New Jersey.
-Edward followed four years later on March 5, 2018.
+Edward followed four years later, on March 5, 2018.
 He was 78 years old.
 He was entombed with Betty at Fairview Cemetery.

 Robert and Eleanor were still living in Irvington when Robert died at the age of 66 on July 11, 1982.
 Eleanor moved to Roselle Park in 1987, and was living there when she died at the age of 75 a few days before Christmas on December 21, 1994.
 She and Robert are buried together at Hollywood Memorial Park in Union, New Jersey.